DCSO/MISP-dockerized-docs/docs/changelogs/misp-postfix.md

 # MISP-dockerized-misp-postfix
 Since Release Candiate 0.3.0 we changed the development process from an Release Canditate change to an feature change development process.

+`Since MISP-dockerized Version 0.3.5 Postfix container is not more used.`

 # Postfix Changelog for Release Candidate 0.3.0
 ## Update Informations